-The patent system is 'formality-based' and substantive examination work is outsourced to foreign patent offices of Austria, Denmark and Hungary.
+The patent system is 'formality-based' and substantive examination work is outsourced to The Danish Patent and Trademark Office (DKPTO).

 To be patentable in Brunei Darussalam, an invention must meet the following criteria:

-An invention of a method of treatment on the human and/or animal body involving surgery, therapy, or diagnosis is not patentable as they cannot be applied industrially.
+An invention of a method of treatment on the human or on an animal body involving surgery, therapy or diagnosis is not patentable as they cannot be applied industrially.

-An invention that encourages offensive, immoral or anti-social behavior is not patentable – even if it satisfies the criteria of patentability.
+An invention that encourages offensives, immoral or anti-social behavior is not patentable, even if it satisfies the criteria of patentability.